Understanding Anomaly Detection with Deep Invertible Networks through Hierarchies of Distributions and Features: Common Low-Level Features Dominate the Model Likelihood

-Low-level per-image pseudo-likelihoods highly correlate with Glow network likelihoods.
-To obtain pseudo-likelihoods, we bin pixel difference values into 100 bins to estimate the distribution and get per-pixel likelihoods.
-We sum these likelihoods over each image to get per-image pseudo-likelihoods.\footnote{These are not correct likelihoods for images, they are only a proxy measure for low-level feature contributions.} On SVHN and CIFAR10 images, the low-level pseudo-likelihoods have spearman-correlations > 0.83 with likelihoods of Glow networks trained on CIFAR10 (see Fig \ref{fig:low-level-features}B), SVHN or Tiny.
-To further validate that low-level local features dominate the likelihood, we trained small modified Glow networks on 8x8 patches cropped from the original image.
-These local Glow networks' likelihoods correlate even more with the full Glow networks' likelihoods (>0.95), validating low-level local features dominate the total likelihood (see Fig \ref{fig:low-level-features}C).
+Next, we examine the second hypothesis by showing that low-level per-image likelihoods highly correlate with Glow network likelihoods.
+On the pixel level, we compute the pixel difference and estimate its density using a histogram with $100$ equally distanced bins.
+Using the estimated density, we can get the conditional (on $3\times 3$ neighbours) per-pixel likelihoods of each image.
+Summing the per-pixel likelihoods over the entire image, we obtain pixel-level per-image pseudo-likelihood, which is not a correct likelihood of image, but a proxy measure of low-level feature contributions to the image-level likelihood.
+The low-level pseudo-likelihoods of SVHN and CIFAR10 images have Spearman correlations\footnote{All results in this section are qualitatively the same with Pearson correlations.} $> 0.83$ with likelihoods of Glow networks trained on CIFAR10 (see Fig \ref{fig:low-level-features}B), SVHN or Tiny.
+We also trained small modified Glow networks on $8\times 8$ patches cropped from the original image.
+These local Glow networks' likelihoods correlate even more with the full Glow networks' likelihoods ($>0.95$), further suggesting low-level local features dominate the total likelihood (see Fig \ref{fig:low-level-features}C).
+To validate that the low-level features dominating the likelihoods are independent of the semantic content of the image, we mix two images in Fourier space by combining the amplitudes of one image's Fourier transform with the phases of the other image's Fourier transform, and then evaluate the likelihood of the resulting image using the same pretrained Glow model (see supp. material S3 for details).
+The mixed images are semantically much more coherent with the images that provide the phase information, yet their Glow likelihoods correlate more strongly with the Glow likelihoods of images sharing the same amplitudes ($> 0.8$ vs. $< 0.05$).

-What features are extracted and how much each feature contributes to the likelihood depend on the type of model.
-When training a modified Glow network that uses fully connected instead of convolutional blocks (see supp. material) on Fashion-MNIST and MNIST, the image likelihoods among them do not correlate (spearman correlation -0.2).
-The fully-connected Fashion-MNIST network achieves worse likelihoods (4.8 bpd compared to 2.9 bpd), but is much better at anomaly detection (81\% AUROC for Fashion-MNIST vs. MNIST; 15\% AUROC for convolutional Glow).
+Lastly, we show that what features are extracted and how much each feature contributes to the likelihood depend on the type of model.
+When training a modified Glow network that uses fully connected instead of convolutional blocks (see supp. material S2.2) on Fashion-MNIST and MNIST, the image likelihoods among them do not correlate (Spearman correlation $-0.2$).
+The fully-connected Fashion-MNIST network achieves worse likelihoods ($4.8$ vs. $2.9$ bpd), but is much better at anomaly detection ($81\%$ AUROC for Fashion-MNIST vs. MNIST; $15\%$ AUROC for convolutional Glow).